thegimliboy/SpeechPi/README.md

 Put it in your “queryprocess.py”, you will see where exactly!(Use nano speechscript/queryprocess.py to edit it)

 #Move files:
-mv speechscript /opt/ ##Move folder "speechscript" to /opt/
+sudo mv speechscript /opt/ ##Move folder "speechscript" to /opt/

 mv bin/* /usr/local/bin ##Move these files to /usr/local/bin